Flamekebab/HeartOfIce/README.md

 ### sound

 Various sound files used in the game in a variety of formats.
+I don't recall why one is in Opus and the others are in MP3.
+It may well have been a compatibility choice (Opus being my codec of choice for low-bitrate audio).

+In there are two files used to make some of the other sound effects:
 * 271453_4190771-hq.mp3 is from [here](https://freesound.org/people/bdunis4/sounds/271453/) (CC0 licence)
 * flash_whine.mp3 is from [here](https://freesound.org/people/MichelleGrobler/sounds/410559/) (CC0 licence)